-The FCA proposes that all partners in a firm will be Senior Managers, similar to the existing approved persons regime.
+The FCA's starting point is that all partners in a firm will be Senior Managers, similar to the existing approved persons regime.
 However, the FCA bases this on the assumption that a partner is likely to have influence over the running of the partnership.
-If a partner is not involved in the management of the partnership - for example, in the case of a silent partner or junior partners - and therefore "does not meet the overarching FSMA definition of a Senior Manager", then the FCA states that the partner function will not apply and the partner need not be a Senior Manager.2 The FCA includes helpful guidance to this effect in its proposed rules at SUP 10C.3.11-12G and SUP 10C.5.21G.
-As the proposals are currently drafted, it would appear possible that a partner who does not meet the criteria for "Senior Manager" but also does not carry on a Certification Function (see further below), will not require any pre-approval by the FCA or the firm.
+If a partner is not involved in the management of the partnership - for example, in the case of a silent partner or junior partners - and therefore "does not meet the overarching FSMA definition of a Senior Manager", then the FCA states that the partner function will not apply and the partner need not be a Senior Manager.
+It is for firms to decide whether a partner performs an SMF based on the FCA's rules and guidance in SUP 10C.5.
+It would appear possible that a partner who does not meet the criteria for "Senior Manager"

+but also does not carry on a Certification Function (see further below), will not require any pre-approval by the FCA or the firm.